k3jph/k3jph.github.io/disclosure-statement.md

 Maryland Defense Force.

-In the last three years, I have been employed by the City University of New York, the Pennsylvania State University, received extramural research support from the Extreme Science and Engineering Discovery Environment, sponsored by the National Science Foundation, and the Open Science Grid Consortium, also sponsored by the National Science Foundation.
+In the last three years, I have been employed by the City University of New York, and I have received extramural research support from the Open Science Grid Consortium, sponsored by the National Science Foundation.
 I have also held appointments from the Howard County, Maryland, government.